bhisaac/5eFP/5eFP-SRD.md

 #### Cantrips

-You know three cleric cantrips of your choice.
+You know three cantrips of your choice from the cleric spell list.

 #### Mana